jamesmh/coravel/Docs/Mailing.md

 `From("test@test.com")`

-You may also supply an instance of `Coravel.Mail.MailRecipient` to include the address and sender name:
+You may also supply an instance of `Coravel.Mailer.Mail.MailRecipient` to include the address and sender name:

 `From(new MailRecipient(email, name))`